InnovationDesignConsortium/revit_standards_addin_rule_sample/Standards/RevitStandardsPanel/AllOtherFiles/rules.md

 - The first custom code rule is simply a Hello World that shows an empty task dialog.
 - The second custom code rule limits the number of in-place families allowed in the project.
 The limit and the logic are defined in the referenced CS file.
 - The third custom code rule sets the value of a parameter on any family according to where it is in plan.
 The parameter and the logic are defined in the referenced CS file.
+- The fourth custom code rule sets the value of the Sheet Group parameter on a sheet to the first two characters of the Sheet Number.

 ```json
 {